hambone53/llmsys_f25_hw3/README.md

 We will continue adding modules to miniTorch framework.
 In this assignment, students will implement a decoder-only transformer architecture (GPT-2), train it on machine translation task (IWSLT14 German-English), and benchmark their implementation.

-> **Development Container Setup**: This project includes a dev container configuration in the `.devcontainer` folder.
-> To use it, open this project in VS Code and click "Reopen in Container" when prompted.
-> This will set up a complete development environment with CUDA 12.1 and all required dependencies.
-> After the container is built, run `./.devcontainer/setup.sh` to complete the setup.

 ## Homework Setup

 Clone the repository for the homework: